 *Check out episode #19 of the Dietitian Success Podcast on Creating Your Personal Brand with Avalon Mohns, Brand Photographer and Strategist

-Why is branding so important for your business?
+Why is branding so important for your dietitian business?

 - Branding changes how people perceive you and what you have to offer.

-- Branding helps streamline your creative process so you know EXACTLY what to post on your website, blog, social media, etc.
+- The process of branding helps streamline your creative process so you know EXACTLY what to post on your website, blog, social media, etc.

 - Having a cohesive brand makes you look more professional, which drives business and increases brand awareness.